auth0/express-openid-connect/README.md

 ## Install

-Using [npm](https://npmjs.org) in your project directory run the following command:
+Using [npm](https://npmjs.org) in your project directory, run the following command:

 ```bash
 npm install express-openid-connect